gldeng/mpc-controller/README.md

 - restore data on startup
 - automate tracking balance of addresses that receive principal and reward.
 - take measures to deal with failed tasks
+- take measures to avoid double-spend, maybe introduce SPE(single-participant-execution) strategy or consensus
+- take measures to deal with package lost and disorder arrival
 - ...